 That goes for talking about whether we should judge or not!
 The NT uses a lot of very specific Greek words to help understand the differences that English often obscures!
 The NT speaks more about impartially, rightly, justly, or equitably judging others, especially those in the Church, than the NT speaks about NOT judging others, especially those NOT in the Church!

-Nevertheless, indiscriminate, partial or favoritism judging and certainly judge-like sentencing to condemnation is NOT “the Law of Christ” that is “to unconditionally-love one another as I have you” often does bring “like kind, same measure” judgment against ourselves – we don’t have to wait for God to do this by “turning us over to Satan” towards repentance or wait for Judgment Day that is too late to repent, because often times the ‘boomerang’ comes back from people themselves!
+Nevertheless, indiscriminate, partial or favoritism judging and certainly judge-like sentencing of condemnation is NOT “the Law of Christ” that is “to unconditionally-love one another as I have you,.”
+This often does bring “like kind, same measure” judgment against ourselves – we don’t have to wait for God to do this by “turning us over to Satan” towards repentance or wait for Judgment Day that is too late to repent, because often times the ‘boomerang’ comes back from people themselves!
 What goes around more often comes around!
 Unless God has appointed us a judge in civil or legal matters, it’s best to avoid sentencing others.
-Still, it is prudent to critically-analyze, discriminately through deep investigation, krino judge situations in order to rightly discern good versus evil.
+Still, it is prudent to krino critically analyze, discriminately judge through deep investigation, and judge situations in order to rightly discern good versus evil.
 To not do so invites disaster!

 Lord, keep us from creating false doctrine to confuse matters worse by building them from our English bibles that are so often not accurate.
-Although many of us have learned the original languages and/or know how to use the language tools to get a more accurate understanding, I know that NOW under the completely-different-in-kind New Covenant The Way you teach is now to little children and ‘least among us,’ no longer The Way of the Pharisee or scribe so-called ‘wise and understanding ones’ – by the discernment of the Holy Spirit.
+Although many of us have learned the original languages and/or know how to use the language tools to get a more accurate understanding, I know that NOW under the completely-different-in-kind New Covenant The Way, You NOW teach us to be like little children and ‘least among us’ to no longer rely on The Way of the Pharisee or scribe so-called ‘wise and understanding ones’ but to rely on discernment of the Holy Spirit.
 Thank You for showing me this in: Least Among You – BT7, – BT8, New Covenant Ways – BT16.